 - Secure the removed parts.
 Skateboard bearings consist of much smaller parts such as nuts, washers, and bolts.
 They are very small; this is the reason why they can be lost easily.
 Avoid encountering this problem by putting these smaller parts in a safe container box upon removing them from the board.

 - For checking, there should be a bolt and a washer or two for every wheel removed.

 - Remove skateboard bearings.
-You can use either a screwdriver or needle-nose pliers in removing your skateboard bearings from the wheels.
+You can use either a screwdriver or needle-nose pliers to remove your skateboard bearings from the wheels.

 You can also use a thick metal rod as an improvised bearing puller.
 Put it through the bearing opening where the axle goes, hold the bearing on the opposite side, and then softly tap the metal rod using a hammer.
 Note that this method is not optimal, as your bearings may suffer damage.

 Step 2: Clean The Bearings